anhphha/weather_app_finland-weather-analysis/README.md

 | <img src="images/5.png" width="400"/>  |

-## :books: Required Libraries and Language for this project
+## :books: Required Libraries and Language for Weather Analytics

 - [x] `Python` : an interpreted, object-oriented, high-level programming language with dynamic semantics
 - [x] `Streamlit` : an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.